Take heart - in the world you will have tribulation.

-Tragedy has always been a comfortable distance away throughout my life.
-However, amidst the pandemic in 2020, my eyes were opened when a friend my age was diagnosed with ALS and a hero lost his 20 year old son.
-Suddenly, I found it easy to envision how suffering might come for me too.
+Throughout my life, tragedy has kept a comfortable distance away.
+Amidst the pandemic in 2020, however, my eyes were opened as a friend my age was diagnosed with ALS and a hero in the faith unexplainably lost his 20 year old son.
+Suddenly, it was easy to envision how suffering could intrude in my life too.

-Theologically, I saw the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the perspective as an observer on the outside looking in.
+Theologically, I understood the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the comfortable perspective as an outsider looking in.
 I knew I wasn’t immune to the realities of a fallen world.
-Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace.
+Jesus said so, “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
-But take heart; I have overcome the world.”
+But take heart; I have overcome the world” (John 16:33).

 Would the low-grade, everyday hardships be my only difficulties in life?
 At 35, I was not afflicted by suffering in a personal way.
-I was busy being a husband, a father to 3 young boys and pursuing an upwardly mobile life through a recent promotion.
+I was busy in my roles as a husband, a father to 3 young boys and pursuit of an upwardly mobile life through a recent promotion.
 I have a full life to live, a family to raise, a God to serve!

-Then, the tidal wave of suffering came straight at me.
-After an abrupt, traumatic surgery, I was told unimaginable news.
-I had brain cancer and there is no known cure.
-My life would likely be painful and shortened by this terrible disease.
-There's not even a category of remission for this diagnosis.
+Then, the tidal wave of suffering came straight for me.
+An urgent MRI revealed a brain tumor causing a dangerous amount of fluid to build up in my head.
+Traumatic surgery soon followed and a week later I received the unimaginable news: pathology had revealed the tumor was an aggressive form of brain cancer with no cure.
+My life would most assuredly be painful and shortened by this terrible disease.
+There's not even a category of remission for high-grade gliomas.

-Where can I turn?
+Where do I turn?
 Will my life ever be the same?
+Can I return to my position at work?
 What will happen to my family?
 Questions mounted and fears of the future were suffocating.
 The perception others had of a man with “strong faith” started to look a lot more like flimsy self-reliance.

 Comforts are hard to come by and when they do, sift through my fingers like sand.
-The only surety I had was my situation was uncertain.
+The only surety I had was that my situation was uncertain.
 I look at my boys now and long to be present throughout their lives.
-This season truly revealed just how much I “rely on myself.”
-Can all my dreams and desires be swept away through this storm?
+This season truly revealed how much I rely on myself and the ideal circumstances I've strived towards.
+Can all my dreams and desires be swept away by this storm?

 In the early months after my diagnosis, I spent a good while reading through the Christian hope in the resurrection of The Lord Jesus Christ.
 The final chapters of 1 Corinthians and the beginning of 2 Corinthians were worn, tear-covered pages in my bible.
 A familiar verse I’ve tended to gloss over shined bright in the darkest moment of my life.